Ninja-Squad/ninja-squad.github.com/_posts/2018-07-26-what-is-new-angular-6.1.md

 ## Angular CLI 6.1

-The CLI has also been released in 6.1.0: stay tuned for an other article about what's new!
+The CLI has also been released in 6.1.0: check out [our other article](/2018/07/27/angular-cli-6.1) about what's new!

 All our materials ([ebook](https://books.ninja-squad.com/angular), [online training](https://angular-exercises.ninja-squad.com/) and [training](https://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!